mozilla/fxa/features/FxA-89-devices-view/README.md

 When the user clicks and releases the "Disconnect..." button the following occurs:

-1. We verify that the user session is recent.
-   If it is too old then we bounce the user through the existing "force auth" screen in order to refresh their login session.
-2. We display a modal dialog
+1. We display a modal dialog
    asking them to confirm
    and supply a reason why they are disconnecting:

    <img src="modal-disconnect-dialog.png" />

-3. We display an error "Valid response required" if they submit the dialog without selecting a reason:
+2. We display an error "Valid response required" if they submit the dialog without selecting a reason:

    <img src="modal-disconnect-dialog-validation-error.png" />

-4. When the user selects any option, the placeholder floats up to be a field label and the Disconnect button becomes enabled:
+3. When the user selects any option, the placeholder floats up to be a field label and the Disconnect button becomes enabled:

    <img src="modal-disconnect-dialog-filled.png" />

-5. When the form is submitted
+4. When the form is submitted
    we disconnect the device
-   by calling the `/account/device/destroy` endpoint on the server..
+   by calling the `/account/device/destroy` endpoint on the server.

-6. Depending on the user's selected reason for disconnecting we may show an additional message styled as follows:
+5. Depending on the user's selected reason for disconnecting we may show an additional message styled as follows:

    <img src="modal-disconnect-dialog-success.png" />